-In theory it’s simple: Indonesian-style bemos and mikrolets wait for passengers before heading to Liquiçá, Gleno, Ermera, Balibo, Maliana and beyond.
-A simple, straight-forward transaction.
+Less of a terminal and more of a congregation, Tasi Tolu is the transport gateway to all points west in Timor-Leste.
+The theory is simple: Indonesian-style bemos and mikrolets wait for passengers before heading to Liquiçá, Gleno, Ermera, Balibo, Maliana and beyond.
+A simple, straightforward transaction.

-Our advice: enjoy the ride.
+EITM’s advice: Enjoy the ride.

 Some good(ish) things to remember about Tasi Tolu: